dapp-org/k-uniswap-v2/src/uniswap.act.md

     KLast > 0
     RootK > RootKLast
     FeeLiquidity > 0

-    TotalSupply > 0 // implied by above condition, but added here to make life easier for the prover
+    // implied by FeeLiquidity > 0, but added here to make life easier for the prover TotalSupply > 0

     // --- no storage collisions ---